|

 --command-timeout =timeout

 - Used to set a timeout for the command.
-If the timeout expires before the
+If the

-command has exited, the command will be terminated.
-The security policy
+command will be terminated.
+The security policy may

-sudoers policy requires that user-specified timeouts be
+policy requires that user-specified timeouts be explicitly enabled.

 -u